 Your success as a student is important to everyone at University Center.
-At this time, tutoring is available for Math and English (if you are in a class that requires essays etc., be sure to utilize the English tutors, they can help you even if you are not in an "ENGL" course.
-If there is subject material we don't currently have a tutor for, you may want to check out the private tutoring options below and/or resources that allow you to learn at your own pace, visit Academic Resources, also see the University Center Tutor Schedule for details below.
+At this time, tutoring is available for Writing, Chemistry, Biology, Math, Calculus, Accounting, and Research Librarians.
+If you are in a class that requires essays etc., be sure to utilize the Writing tutors, they can help you even if you are not in an "ENGL" course.
+If there is subject material we don't currently have a tutor for, you may want to check out the private tutoring options below and/or resources that allow you to learn at your own pace, visit Academic Resources.
+University Center's Tutor Schedule details are below.

 Planning to participate?

 Before arriving at tutoring, it helps if you complete, or attempt to complete, all reading and assigned homework.
 If it’s too difficult, try anyway.
 This will allow you to show your tutor what you are struggling with specifically.
 Attempting to complete the assigned work beforehand will also save time during your session.

 Below is a quick checklist that will help you remember what to bring to your tutoring session.

 - Bring all necessary materials (pencils, paper, calculator, etc.).

 - Bring textbooks, tests and notes from the class.